CiscoTestAutomation/unicon.plugins/docs/user_guide/services/sros.rst

 execute
 -------

-Similar to generic "execute" service, this api runs aribitrary commands on the target device, which yields output, and returns to prompt.
+Similar to generic "execute" service, this api runs arbitrary commands on the target device, which yields output, and returns to prompt.

 This API will issue the provided command on **current** active CLI engine,